gentlemandeep/yayocorp/_site/readme.md

 ![](/attachments/exocore.png)

 ## Executive Summary

+The exocore is a preconfigured package to roll out your own no-code, no-cost personal website as a public exocortex from documents written in simple Markdown syntax, including interlinking, generated backlinks and a nodal graph-rendering.
+Site's are rendered in fast, responsive, standards-compliant static HTML.

-The exocore is an easily navigable personal hypertext database for text and images— a personal wiki which, over time, serves as a faithful digital representation of your brain.
-It is designed to be easily onboarded onto an automated no-cost publishing workflow with zero technical knowledge.
-The exocore has been developed by [Remilia Corporation](https://remilia.org) as an extension of [Foam](https://github.com/foambubble/foam) to complete the system of an autopublishing knowledgebase network, as a proof-of-concept for [Remilia's New Internet](https://mirror.xyz/charlemagnefang.eth/831rVsd2Z7cjxnBAw118gW8MylKibfC2AeJ6YUHiAvA).
+The exocore is developed by [Remilia Corporation](https://remilia.org) as a [Jamstack](https://jamstack.org/) worfklow and extension of [Foam](https://github.com/foambubble/foam) to complete the system of an accessible and standardized autopublishing knowledgebase network, as a proof-of-concept for [Remilia's New Internet](https://mirror.xyz/charlemagnefang.eth/831rVsd2Z7cjxnBAw118gW8MylKibfC2AeJ6YUHiAvA).

+## How to Begin
+Follow the 15 minutes no code instructions [installation-instructions](https://remiliaexocore.netlify.app/articles/installation-instructions/) to install your exocore and set up automatic publishing with Netlify.

-## Introduction
+## Detailed Introduction

 Do you take notes, or conduct personal research?
 Do you output or collect text or image content in any form, such as a blog, poetry, diary or visual art?
 Do you intake any form of media, and want to catalogue your findings or thoughts?
 Do you forget information?
 The Exocore is a means to store and organize and publish such a bank of information in an easily navigable form.